About Carol Cook an author in Granbury, TX

 and Great Britain as the wife of a career US Marine Corps officer, raising children, and

 working, Carol finally retired.
 In the second act of her life she married internationally accredited watercolor artist Robert W. Cook, They live in Texas where they write and paint.
-Carol is a member of the Authors Guild, The Texas Authors Association, and The Poetry Society of Texas.
+Carol is a member of the Authors Guild, The Texas Marketing Guild, and The Poetry Society of Texas.

-Carol’s witty, wise outlook of the real world, her accounts on living, loving, failures, and facts that befuddle millions speaks truthfully on every day tribulations.
-She gives us fun insights to foods we eat, napping, waiting, and home ownership, sharing facts on stuff we didn’t know we should know until reading her charming, fun books.
+Carol’s witty, wise outlook of the real world, her accounts on living, loving, failures, and facts that befuddle millions speaks truthfully on every day disturbances and baffling situations.
+She gives us fun insights to napping, foods we eat, waiting, and home ownership, sharing facts on stuff we didn’t know we should know until reading her charming, fun books.

 Her observations on the obnoxious and absent minded enlightens us with comical summarization of life while dishing on the uninformed and unaware.
 Those who forget and want to forget, the working and not working, and our ongoing medical maladies.
 She writes in a hilariously laugh-out loud language about aging bodies, eating habits, relatives, and asks such important questions as why we have over a thousand light bulbs to choose from when we only need one.

 Cooks take on our hit or miss conduct is revealed in hundreds of short stories, essays, and vignettes published in magazines, newspapers, and five books of humorous short stories.
 In an about face Carol turns her hand to pen free verse and rhyming poetry; described as sensitive, lyrical, and haunting.
 Born and raised in Ohio farm country she began writing as a young girl publishing her work in bulletins, newsletters, and magazines.
 It wouldn’t be until she had traveled halfway around the world before her first book was published.